Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 Now that we are set up, let's validate everything is working.

-* On the KepServerEx Configuration Tool, in the eventlog at the bottom, you should see a successful connection to your Edge Device similar to this
+* On the KepServerEx Configuration Tool, in the eventlog at the bottom, you should see a successful connection to your IoT Edge device similar to this

 ![Kepware logs success](images/kepware-logs-successful.png)